ubclaunchpad/rocket2/docs/TeamCommands.md

 /rocket team remove GITHUB_TEAM_NAME SLACK_ID
 ```

 Remove a user from a team, removes them as Team Lead if they were one.
+Team
-Team Leads can only remove users from teams that they
+Leads can only remove users from teams that they are a part of, but admins can
-are a part of, but admins can remove users from any team. `SLACK_ID` is the
+remove users from any team. `SLACK_ID` is the `@`-name, for easy slack
-`@`-name, for easy slack autocomplete.
+autocomplete.

+Users will be removed from the teams on Github as well.

 ### Lead (Team Lead\* and Admin only)